wirebits/PicoWQuack/README.md

 - Android

 # Installation and Setup of Circuit Python
-1. Download latest Circuit Python `.uf2` file for Raspberry Pi Pico W from [here](https://circuitpython.org/board/raspberry_pi_pico_w/).<br>Latest is `9.0.4`.
+1. Download Latest Circuit Python `.uf2` file for Raspberry P i Pico W - [here](https://circuitpython.org/board/raspberry_pi_pico_w/)
+   - Latest version is **9.1.0**.
 2. Connect Raspberry Pi Pico W with a USB cable.
 3. Press and hold the `BOOTSEL` button and connect to the PC/Laptop.
    - When it connects, then Raspberry Pi Pico W show as a removable storage device named `RPI-RP2`.
    - When `RPI-RP2` is showing, then release the `BOOTSEL` button.
-4. Copy the `uf2` file in the `RPI-RP2`.
+4. Copy the `.uf2` file in the `RPI-RP2`.
    - When it is copied, then it disconnects automatically and reconnect as `CIRCUITPY`.
    - Means circuit python is successfully flashed in the Raspberry Pi Pico W.
 5. Open `CIRCUITPY`.
    - There are two important things in it : `lib` folder and `code.py` file.
-6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases).
+6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases)
-7. Download the latest ZIP file according to latest circuit python `uf2` file version.<br>Latest is `adafruit-circuitpython-bundle-9.x-mpy-20240518.zip`.
+   - Latest is `adafruit-circuitpython-bundle-9.x-mpy-20240709.zip`.
+7. Extarct the ZIP file.
-8. Extract the ZIP file.
+8. Go to the `lib` folder in the extracted ZIP file.
 9. Copy `adafruit_hid` and `adafruit_httpserver` folders in the `lib` folder of `CIRCUITPY`.
 10. Done!
 Now, Raspberry Pi Pico W is ready to use as a Wifi Duck.